nxt-insurance/nxt_http_client/README.md

 end
 ```

-NOTE: In order to avoid problems with threaded application servers you should always clear the cache key one your
+NOTE: In order to avoid problems with threaded application servers you should always clear the cache key on your
 threads once the request is finished using `NxtHttpClient.clear_thread_cache_key` to not have other threads use the
 same cache key and thus use cached results across threads.